aashnisshah/aashnime/content/blog/preparing-for-grace-hopper/index.md

 author: Aashni
 comments: true
 date: 2015-10-05 08:05:09+00:00
-description: Preparing For Grace Hopper
+description: A few resources I used in order to prepare for my trip to the Grace Hopper Conference
 layout: post
 link: https://aashni.me/blog/preparing-for-grace-hopper/
 slug: preparing-for-grace-hopper